AnthonyTechnologies/python-styleguide/syntax.md

 May look strange to C/C++ developers.

 #### 2.14.4 Decision
 Use the "implicit" false if possible, e.g., `if foo:` rather than `if foo != []:`.
-There are a few caveats that you should keep in mind though:
+There are a few caveats to keep in mind:

 Always use `if foo is None:` (or `is not None`) to check for a None value.
 E.g., when testing whether a variable or argument that defaults to None was set to some other value.
 The other value might be a value that's false in a boolean context!

 Never compare a boolean variable to False using `==`.
 Use `if not x:` instead.
-If you need to distinguish False from None then chain the expressions, such as `if not x and x is not None:`.
+If distinguishing False from None is necessary, then chain the expressions, such as `if not x and x is not None:`.

 For sequences (strings, lists, tuples), use the fact that empty sequences are false, so `if seq:` and `if not seq:` are preferable to `if len(seq):` and `if not len(seq):` respectively.

 When handling integers, implicit false may involve more risk than benefit (i.e., accidentally handling None as 0).
-You may compare a value which is known to be an integer (and is not the result of len()) against the integer 0.
+A value that is known to be an integer (and is not the result of len()) may be compared against the integer 0.

 Examples: